FennStatistics/CAMtools_documentation/docs/Data Collection Tool.md

 <br>

-**Connectors** (edges) drawn in CAMs have the following data structure, whereby the single parameters are explained below:
+**Connectors** (edges) drawn in CAMs have the following data structure, whereby the single parameters are explained below (in the browser console call "CAM.connectors"):

 ```js
     constructor(isDeletable = true) {